Is it headphone or headphones? We'll find out the correct usage of the terms headphone and headphones and when to use the terms correctly.

 If you’re lucky, some brands will actually include spare replacement cables in case your existing one gets busted.
 Either way, if your headphones are busted but the cable is fine, you should 100% hang onto it because there is a strong chance you will need a backup over the course of your listening experience.

 We are all human.
 We break things.
 But just because we break things does not mean we have to waste things.
+But if you are someone who constantly breaks his or her headphones, you might want to read this article.

 By recycling, donating or otherwise repurposing our broken headphones, we can actually help stem the tide of electronic waste, learn some DIY tricks and even save some money in the process!